 EHICs and GHICs are issued free of charge and are not a substitute to private insurance, EU and UK official websites remind.
 They cover only medical care that cannot wait returning home, ensuring that treatments are provided at the same conditions of patients of that country (in some cases for free, in some others for a fee).

 The right to the EHIC is based on the affiliation to the social security system of a participating country, not to nationality.

 Non-EU citizens who live and work in the EU are entitled to the EHIC issued by the country where they live, which can be used across the EU but not in Denmark, Iceland, Liechtenstein, Norway and Switzerland, unless they are refugees or family members of an EU citizen.

 All current UK cards remain valid until their expiry date.

 For any issue arising while travelling in the EU without an EHIC, the NHSBSA can be contacted directly by calling +44 191 218 1999 Monday to Friday, 8am to 6pm GMT.

 Questions can also be asked via the Twitter account @NHSBSA_OHS.

 Claudia Delpero © all rights reserved

 This article was first published on November 15 2020.
-It was updated with the opening of applications to EU citizens on December 22 and with information about the EU-UK trade agreement and the GHIC on January 18 2021.
+It was updated with the opening of applications to EU citizens on December 22 and with information about the EU-UK trade agreement and the GHIC on January 18 2021 and with the completion of the new EHIC procedure on March 26 2021.
 Photo by Arnaud Devillers © European Union 2017 – Source : EP.